openaq/openaq-python/docs/tutorial/getting-started.md

 print(location)
 ```

-Here the `client` variable will be an "instance" of the class `OpenAQ`.
+Here the `client` variable will be an instance of the class `OpenAQ`.

 This will be the main variable we will use to interact with API.